-- Language-minority students are identified through a home-language survey (HLS) process. - Eligibility for being assessed on the WIDA Screener at grades 1-12 or the W-APT at kindergarten is based on results of the HLS process. - The WIDA Screener or W-APT is administered to all eligible, initially enrolled, language-minority students (in kindergarten through grade twelve) within thirty calendar days. - All EL students must be annually assessed to determine progress and level of English language proficiency. - The WIDA Screener and W-APT are screeners that determine if a student is identified as EL.
-If a student is identified as an EL, the WIDA Screener and W-APT provide guidance concerning which tier (level) of English language proficiency test should be administered to the student.
-The score on the WIDA Screener and W-APT also determines eligibility for state EL testing accommodations. - The annual English language proficiency test, Assessing Comprehension and Communication in English State-to-State for English Language Learners (ACCESS for ELLs), is the state-designated EL proficiency test. - The Alternate ACCESS for ELLs is an assessment of English language proficiency for students in grades 1-12 who are identified as language minority students and have significant cognitive disabilities that prevent their meaningful participation in the ACCESS for ELLs assessment. - The WIDA Screener, W-APT, ACCESS for ELLs, and the Alternate ACCESS for ELLs consist of subtests that assess the student's English speaking, listening, reading, and writing skills.
+- English Learner (EL) English Learner students are identified through a home-language survey (HLS) process. - Eligibility for being assessed on the WIDA Screener at grades 1-12 or the WIDA Screener for Kindergarten is based on results of the HLS process.

+- The WIDA Screener or WIDA Screener for Kindergarten is administered to all eligible, initially enrolled, EL students (in kindergarten through grade twelve) within thirty calendar days. - All EL students must be annually assessed to determine progress and level of English language proficiency. - The WIDA Screener and WIDA Screener for Kindergarten are screeners that determine if a student is identified as EL.
+If a student is identified as an EL, the WIDA Screener and WIDA Screener for Kindergarten provide guidance concerning which tier (level) of English language proficiency test should be administered to the student.
+The score on the WIDA Screener and WIDA Screener for Kindergarten for Kindergarten also determines eligibility for state EL testing accommodations.

+ACCESS for ELLs

-- All students identified as ELs must be administered the ACCESS for ELLs or its alternate assessment during the annual testing window. - The WIDA Screener and ACCESS for ELLs are required to be administered online. - The results from the annual administration of the ACCESS for ELLs are used to measure progress and proficiency of ELs in the English language.
+- The annual English language proficiency test, Assessing Comprehension and Communication in English State-to-State for English Language Learners (ACCESS for ELLs), is the state-designated EL proficiency test. - The Alternate ACCESS for ELLs is an assessment of English language proficiency for students in grades 1-12 who are identified as ELs and have significant cognitive disabilities that prevent their meaningful participation in the ACCESS for ELLs assessment. - The WIDA Screener, WIDA Screener for Kindergarten, ACCESS for ELLs, and the Alternate ACCESS for ELLs consist of subtests that assess the student's English speaking, listening, reading, and writing skills. - All students identified as ELs must be administered the ACCESS for ELLs or its alternate assessment during the annual testing window. - The WIDA Screener and ACCESS for ELLs are required to be administered online. - The results from the annual administration of the ACCESS for ELLs are used to measure progress and proficiency of ELs in the English language.